Iowa ACTE Awards

 1. Division Round: Candidates begin the application process by nominating themselves (or being nominated by a peer) for their division awards.
 Candidates must hold the appropriate position at the time of initial nomination (eg. be a secondary school CTE teacher if applying for the Teacher of the Year.)

 2. State Round: Division winners are then to become applicants for the State.
 Division award names may be different than Iowa ACTE awards, work with your Awards Chair for proper alignment.
-Applications are to be upload to the ACTE Awards Portal and be Iowa ACTE members by the March 1 State deadline.
+Applications are to be upload to the Iowa ACTE Awards Portal.
 State winners are selected by their State awards committees and announced during the Iowa ACTE conference.

-2. Region Round: State winners are reviewed within their Regions.
-All state winners must have their applications uploaded to the ACTE Awards Portal and be ACTE members by the March 1 Region deadline (nonmembers are not eligible to receive Region or national awards).
-Region winners are selected by their Region awards committees and announced during their Region conferences.
+3. Region Round: State winners who would like to compete at the Region level must have their applications uploaded to the ACTE Awards Portal and be ACTE members by the March 1 Region deadline (nonmembers are not eligible to receive Region or national awards).
+Region winners are selected by their Region awards committees and announced during their Region conferences